McGinn/mcginn.github.io/README.md

 This repository contains both the static site files and the source files used to generate **[blog.alexandermcginn.com]**.
 The website is generated with [Pelican] using a custom theme: [Pneumatic].
-In order to host with [GitHub Pages], the repository contains two distinct branches; the [`src`] branch contains the source files that Pelican uses to generate the static files which are automatically [pushed][generate.sh] to the [`master`] branch by Travis CI (see
+The styling and implementation are based entirely on [kevinyap.ca][In order to host with [GitHub Pages], the repository contains two distinct branches; the [`src`] branch contains the source files that Pelican uses to generate the static files which are automatically [pushed][generate.sh] to the [`master`] branch by Travis CI (see